DevCielo/screen-focus-ai/README.md

 # Screen Focus Tracker

 A focus tracking tool developed as part of a personal project.
 This system leverages advanced computer vision and machine learning techniques to measure focus based on eye and face orientation.
+**I plan to add documentation explaining all the code in the near future**

 ## About